Return to top

 Enfamil AR

 This powdered formula is made specifically for babies with acid reflux making it another of the best formulas for spit up.
 Made with added rice, Enfamil A.R. has a thicker consistency which is known to reduce the frequency of spit ups by over 50% within one week.
+(Note: It is ok to buy formula thickened with rice, but likely not ok to thicken it with rice oneself at home – see the note about thickening formulas in the section above).
 This reflux baby formula also contains iron, DHA, ARA, and prebiotics.
-Maltodextrin and starch are also used to thicken the formula, but it has no added sugar or syrup solids.
+Maltodextrin and starch are also used to thicken the formula, but it has no added refined sugar or syrup solids.
 Enfamil A.R. is the best American-made acid reflux baby formula on the market today.

 Box of Enfamil anti reflux formula - ready to feed version.